Corkscrew (Alton Towers): History

-In 1984, more attractions were built in the new 'Festival Park' along with Enterprise and the Twirling Toadstool (then Wave Swinger).
+In 1984, more attractions were added surrounding it in the new 'Festival Park' along with Enterprise and the Twirling Toadstool (then Wave Swinger).

-When a newly themed area called Ug Land opened in 1999, Corkscrew's appearance was modified.
-Its trains and track received a new paint scheme, and dinosaur-themed props were placed around the ride, including a dinosaur skeleton that guests would pass under in the waiting line queue.

-In 2005, a new roller coaster called Rita was built (originally known as Rita: Queen of Speed), as well as there being several other changes to the park.
-This resulted in Corkscrew becoming dated, and eventually a decreasingly popular attraction of the park.
-Customers also reported that due to its age, it had become increasingly bumpy and uncomfortable to ride.
+In 1996, the ride received new trains from Vekoma to a new design.
+When Festival Park was revamped as Ug Land in 1999, Corkscrew was integrated as part of the wider area theme with a prehistoric overlay, including a dinosaur skeleton that the queue line passed through.
+The trains also received a new look and the track became a bone-coloured yellow.

-In October 2008, after 28 years of service, Alton Towers confirmed that the ride was to be dismantled at the end of the 2008 season, to make room for the 2010 attraction TH13TEEN, built under the codename Secret Weapon 6, or SW6.
-On 9 November 2008, after carrying an estimated 43.5 million thrill-seeking passengers, Alton Towers held a special event in honour of the attraction in which the Corkscrew completed the final circuit of its 750 m track.
+In October 2008, after 28 years of service, Alton Towers confirmed that the ride was to be removed at the end of the 2008 season, to make room for TH13TEEN in 2010.
+On 9 November 2008, after carrying an estimated 43.5 passengers, Alton Towers held a special event in honour of the attraction in which the Corkscrew completed the final circuit of its 750 m track.
 The official date for the last day in regular service was 2 November 2008 - the last day of the season.

-After being dismantled, the section of track which formed the two corkscrew inversions was saved, and repainted blue and gold.
-It is now displayed at the main entrance to the park near the ticket booths.
+After being dismantled, the section of track that formed the two corkscrew inversions was preserved; it is now displayed as a feature at the park's main entrance.

 Ride experience

 The ride started by a slow ascent of 22 metre, powered by a 75 kW lift motor.
 Once it had reached the top, the car went round a turn and down the 20.7 m drop reaching a maximum 44 mph.
-The train then pulled through a camel hump and a 180-degree turn, before entering the two Corkscrew inversions (a double-helix type manoeuvre).
+The train then pulled through a camel hump and a 180-degree turn, before entering the two Corkscrew inversions.
 Once the train exited the two inversions, it then went around a 180-degree turn and into some trim brakes.
-After that, the train went across another camel hump, and in to the Bayern-curve, and around the perimeter of the coaster again, before going into the brakes and station.
+After that, the train went across another camel hump, and into the Bayernkurve (a helix-type manouvre), and around the perimeter of the coaster again, before going into the brakes and station.

 The Corkscrew became a very rough ride toward the end of its life, which contributed to the decision to dismantle it in 2008.
 The over-the-shoulder restraints were bulky and the motion of the coaster caused riders' heads to bang against them.
 Local newspaper The Sentinel added that "you usually left feeling as though your neck would never be the same again."